 Stephen Birman graduated from the University of Toronto law school in 2007.

-Stephen frequently helps victims of car accidents, slip and falls and sexual abuse advance personal injury claims.
-Stephen prides himself in his ability to help clients understand and feel informed and in control throughout the various stages of the litigation process.
+Stephen’s practice focuses on helping victims of car accidents, slip and falls and sexual abuse advance personal injury claims.
+Stephen prides himself on his ability to help clients understand and feel informed and in control throughout the various stages of the litigation process.
+He has earned the highest peer rating of AV Preeminent® in Martindale-Hubbell® for his legal expertise, communication skills, and ethical standards.

 Stephen has worked extensively with residential school survivors and helped survivors advance compensation claims under Canada’s largest class action settlement.

-Stephen is currently the Vice-Chair of the Community Head Injury Resource Services – an organisation that provides services to improve the quality of life of persons living with an acquired brain injury.
+Stephen is past Vice-Chair of the Community Head Injury Resource Services – an organization that provides services to improve the quality of life of persons living with an acquired brain injury.

 Bachelor of Commerce (Honours), Queen’s University, 2004